 International graduate students unable to return to WSU but able to engage in sponsored research activities are likely now considered foreign researchers.
 Research leaders should consult with International Programs, Graduate School, and/or Office of Research Support and Operations (ORSO) when planning for the modification of research that involves individuals in this situation.

-Prepare for delays in accessing essential core facilities, fabrication shops, or other essential services.

-New research activities involving direct contact with human subjects should be evaluated carefully in consultation with Human Research Protection Program (HRPP).
-Forthcoming guidance specifically addressing the complexity of research involving human subjects is being drafted as a supplement to this document.

-As per standard research guidelines, new research activities involving the use of animals must be approved by the IACUC/Animal Welfare Program (AWP) and Office of the Campus Veterinarian (OCV) prior to initiation.
-For already approved projects that require the use of animals, it should be verified with facility managers that facilities have necessary resources to safely accept newly acquired animals.

-New research activities involving hazardous materials or agents (i.e., chemicals, biological agents, or radioactive materials) must follow Standard Operating Procedures (SOPs) or approval by oversight committees may be necessary.
-The project leader for each research activity should verify the hazardous materials or agents can be used safely for already approved projects.
+As per standard research guidelines, new research activities involving human subjects, animals, or hazardous materials or agents (i.e., chemicals, biological agents, or radioactive materials) must follow approval by oversight committees.

-Campus services supplying hazardous materials (e.g., chemical storage facilities, University Stores) will continue, but special arrangements may be needed for deliveries involving locked facilities.

 All activities must be flexible to respond to fluid scenarios, as public health recommendations vary by geographical location (Pullman, Spokane, Tri-Cities, Vancouver, Everett, Global Campus, and extension throughout the state), college, and research project, and should account for the potential need to modify activities on relatively short notice (i.e., 48 hours).